Bill Gaither: Early life

 Bill Gaither was born in Alexandria, Indiana, in 1936 to George William Gaither and Lela Olga Hartwell.
-He formed his first group the Bill Gaither Trio (consisting of Bill, his sister Mary Ann (1945–2018), and brother Danny Gaither (1938–2001) in 1956 while a college student at Anderson College, to which he had transferred after one year at Taylor University.
+He formed his first group, the Bill Gaither Trio (consisting of Bill, his sister Mary Ann (1945–2018), and brother Danny Gaither (1938–2001)), in 1956 while a college student at Anderson College, to which he had transferred after one year at Taylor University.
 He graduated from Anderson in 1959 with a major in English and a minor in music, after which he worked as an English teacher.
 He married the former Gloria Sickal in 1962.

-Gaither earned his master's degree from Ball State in 1961, Gaither entered into the fledgling Gospel Music Association, founded in 1964, and helped organize the first Dove Awards ceremony in 1969.
+After earning his master's degree from Evangel University in 1961, Gaither entered into the fledgling Gospel Music Association, founded in 1964, and helped organize the first Dove Awards ceremony in 1969.

-He tried for a few years to manage both a music career and his full-time teaching job, but he quit his teaching job in 1967 and worked full-time in the Christian music industry.
+He tried for a few years to manage both a music career and his full-time teaching job, but he quit his teaching job in 1967 and began working full-time in the Christian music industry.
 He recorded his breakthrough song "He Touched Me" in 1964.

 Gaither was influenced by Southern gospel singers such as Jake Hess and Hovie Lister and by groups such as the Speers, the Statesmen, and the Happy Goodmans.